hopestar/hopestar.github.com/_posts/2012-10-26-Consistent-Hash.md

       else
             for n=0,160*shardinfo.weight do
             table.insert(nodes,{hashlib.murmurhash64b(shardinfo.name.."*"..shardinfo.weight..n),shardinfo})
-            --i can't understand why add this for nodes.key,why not add shardinfo.name only end
+            --i can not understand why add this for nodes.key,why not add shardinfo.name only end
       end
     end